gi8lino/k8s-gitops/README.md

 [Renovate](https://github.com/renovatebot/renovate) is a very useful tool that when configured will start to create PRs in your GitHub repository when Docker images, Helm charts or anything else that can be tracked has a newer version.
 The configuration for Renovate is located [here](./.github/renovate.json5)

 There are also a couple GitHub workflows included in this repository that will help automate some processes.
-See [here](.github/workflows/README.md) fore more information.
+See [here](.github/workflows/README.md) for more information.

 ## :open_file_folder:&nbsp; Repository Structure